CVRS-CJH/LearnGit/readme.txt

-Git is a versoin control system
+Git is a ditributed versoin control system
 Git is free software